What is Title IX?

 --Title IX of the Education Amendments of 1972, and its implementing regulation at 34 C.F.R.
 Part 106 (Title IX)

-EKU Title IX Coordinators
+EKU Title IX Coordinator

 In accordance with Title IX guidance and regulations, Eastern Kentucky University has appointed Joslyn Olinger Glover, Chief Equity Officer, as its Title IX Coordinator.
-As Title IX Coordinator, she is charged with monitoring and the oversight of Eastern Kentucky University's compliance efforts.
+As Title IX Coordinator, she is charged with monitoring and oversight of Eastern Kentucky University's compliance efforts.
 Questions or concerns about Title IX at Eastern Kentucky University should be directed to her.

 Title IX Coordinator: